NVIDIA/NeMo-Curator/docs/user-guide/gpudeduplication.rst

 All CLI scripts are included in the :code:`nemo_curator/scripts/` subdirectory.

 .. caution::
-    The CLI utilities are limited to Jsonl datasets and only work with GPU based backends.
+    The CLI utilities are limited to JSONL datasets and only work with GPU-based backends.
     For different dataset formats or backeds use the :ref:`exactdup_pyapi`.

 =========================================
 Fuzzy Deduplication
 =========================================

-When removing near-duplicates within the corpus we perform fuzzy deduplication at the document level in order to remove documents that have high Jaccard similarity.
+When removing near-duplicates within the corpus, we perform fuzzy deduplication at the document level in order to remove documents with high Jaccard similarity scores.
 Our approach closely resembles the approach described in `Smith et al., 2020 <https://arxiv.org/abs/2201.11990>`_.

 -----------------------------------------
 How It Works